icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 to your browser so you can get the latest data.
 Hope this gives you insight into how to make a dashboard in Kibana to now create your own.

+34. Basic overview setup of collectd sensors.

-While this installtion shows you how to monitor local logs, you can install Open Source edge computing monitor collectd.
+While this installtion shows you how to monitor local logs, you can install the Open Source edge computing monitor collectd.
 This is a default Logstash plugin to collect metrics from VMs and other systems.
 I will move this section to its own page when I get it worked out with more details.